eclipse-cyclonedds/cyclonedds/examples/shm_throughput/readme.rst

 Configurable:

-- payloadSize: the size of the payload in bytes
+- payloadSize: the size of the payload in bytes, these should be powers of 2 from 16 to 1048576
 - burstInterval: the time interval between each burst in ms
 - burstSize: the number of samples to send each burst
 - timeOut: the number of seconds the publisher should run for (0=infinite)